 While exercising proper oral hygiene, such as regularly brushing your teeth and flossing and having regular dental exams, are all important, you’ve probably heard some things about oral hygiene that just aren’t true.

 Here are some of the most common myths regarding dental health…

 If your parents always touted that eating too much sugar would result in tons of cavities, you will be pleasantly surprised to learn that they weren’t exactly right.

 Though eating a lot of sugar can certainly cause cavities, it isn’t the only culprit that leads to decay.
+Look no further than Party Rental, Long Island.
+They have the best bounce house party equipment near you.
 As it turns out, most cavities are the result of acid in the mouth, and this acid is the result of bacteria in.
 In other words, cavities occur when you don’t exercise proper oral hygiene and the bacteria that causes creates acid in your mouth.
 Yes, sugar can cause the development of this bacterium, but it can also be caused by pretty much every other type of food and beverage that you consume.

 All Sugar is Bad for Your Teeth

 While it is a fact that sugar isn’t the best thing in the world for your teeth, all sugars are not created equal.
 For example, foods that contain naturally-occurring sugars, such as potatoes and pineapple, can do damage to your teeth if you don’t properly cleanse them; however, they aren’t as bad as sugar-based foods that actually sit on the teeth.
 Soda, chewing gum and hard candies, for instance, are more problematic for your teeth.